Jo4712/archcss/specification.md

 - Documented extensively
 - Universal developer knowledge

-ArchCSS doesn't need to compete with CSS.
+archcss doesn't need to compete with CSS.
 It complements CSS by adding spatial composition primitives that CSS lacks.

 ---

-**In summary: ArchCSS is a thin layer for spatial composition.
+**In summary: archcss is a thin layer for spatial composition.
 Everything else is CSS.**

 ## 1) Pick a direction (MVP scope)